jpchateau/Interactive-Image/README.md

 **Download**

 You can also download the production version or the development version from GitHub.
-All these files (js, css and fonts) are located in the `lib` directory.
+All these files (js, css and fonts) are located in the `dist` directory.

 ```html
 <head>